Queens Construction Accident Lawyer

 Have You Been Injured in a Queens New York Construction Accident?

 If you have been injured in a construction accident in Queens or NYC and believe someone can be held liable for your personal injury, a Queens County construction accident lawyer from the Law Offices of Michael Dreishpoon can help prove your claim.
-The law firm has years of experience representing injured construction workers and their families in various types of cases including:
+We work with construction workers from various trades, including engineers, carpenters, bricklayers, steamfitters, plumbers and heavy equipment operators.
+Our law firm has years of experience representing injured construction workers and their families in various types of cases including: